 The bank considers evidence of impairment for loans and advances and investment securities measured at amortized costs at both a specific asset and collective level.
 All individually significant loans and advances and investment securities measured at amortized cost found not to be specifically impaired are then collectively assessed for any impairment that has been incurred but not yet identified.
-Loans and advances and investment securities measured at amortized cost that are not individually significant are collectively assessed for impairment by grouping together loans and advances and investment securities measured at amortized cost with similar risk characteristics.
+Loans and advances and investment securities measured at amortized cost that are not individually significant are collectively assessed for impairment by grouping together loans and advances and investment securities measured at amortized cost at advances and investment securities measured at amortized cost that are not individually significant are collectively assessed for impairment by grouping together loans and advances and investment securities measured at amortized cost with similar risk characteristics.